1 John 2.15-17.

 Years ago I got into various books by Francis Schaeffer and Chuck Colson about “the Christian worldview.”
 Both those guys were

-Anyway, according to Schaeffer and Colson, God structured the universe in such a way that everything, everything, has one single correct way to think about it, and it all fits together perfectly.
-So nothing else is a valid option.
-(Arguably it’s sin.)
+Anyway, according to Schaeffer and Colson, God structured the universe in such a way that everything, everything, has one single correct way to think about it.
+And it all fits together perfectly, so nothing else is a valid option.
+(Arguably it’s even sin.)
 Find and follow the proper Christian worldview, and alter your lifestyle to fit it.
 It’s God’s way.

 Before I got to reading Schaeffer and Colson, I’d read C.S.
 Lewis’s

-Yep, even Christian society has a “proper lifestyle” they’re gonna promote.
-And sometimes it’s not all that Christian.
-Like pagan society, they’re just trying to manipulate us with the things which make us comfortable, play on our prejudices, get us to spend our money on their products and causes, get us to vote for their candidates, get us to cede them power that really only belongs in Christ Jesus’s hands.
+Christian society’s “proper lifestyle” is, let’s be blunt, not that Christian.
+Like pagan society, they try to manipulate us with the things which make us comfortable, play upon our prejudices, get us to spend our money on their products and causes, get us to vote for their candidates, get us to cede them power that really only belongs in Christ Jesus’s hands.

 So I began a fun little exercise years ago: Is Jesus keeping it